RoyCrivolotti/ReactAndFirebaseExercise/README.md

 # ReactAndFirebaseExercise

 This is a demo application I'm using to check out React among some other things like Firebase and authentication.
-Originally, it was part of an interview process.
+Just trying out a tech stack..

 This application consists of a REST-API consumed by a React app, with the backend written in Node.